+86 1510-529-7925 [email protected]

 D3S_8445-1024x682-1024x682 Shooting concerts in the rain

-I will start off this little tutorial with a strong warning.
-Do not shoot in the rain unless you got a professional camera with strong weather sealing and lens with weather sealing.
-If you shoot in the rain and your camera is not weather sealed, you will destroy it.
-Even if your camera is said to have weather sealing, go online and read what other people are saying about the cameras weather sealing.
-Now even if your camera has weather sealing, your lens needs weather sealing as well.
+I will start off this tutorial with a strong warning: Do not shoot in the rain unless you have a professional camera with strong weather sealing and a lens with weather sealing.
+If you shoot in the rain and your camera is not weather-sealed, you will destroy it.
+Even if your camera is said to have weather sealing, go online and read what other people are saying about the camera’s weather sealing.
+Additionally, your lens needs weather sealing as well.
 Water can get into your camera from the lens mount unless the lens has a rubber gasket to seal it off.
-I must repeat this, make sure your gear can do this.
+I must repeat this: make sure your gear can handle this.
 Don’t take any chances.
-I shoot a lot of festivals in the rain and I never have problems with my Nikon, but I see so many Canon 5D marks II and III fail in the rain.
+I shoot a lot of festivals in the rain and I never have problems with my Nikon, but I see many Canon 5D Mark II and III cameras fail in the rain.
 So be careful.
-A camera that gets wet inside normally needs to have electronics replaced and that can be expensive.
+A camera that gets wet inside typically needs to have its electronics replaced, and that can be expensive.
 Don’t try shooting in the rain unless you are 100% positive about your camera’s abilities.

 D3S_8445-1024x682-1024x682 Shooting concerts in the rain